 If you would like further guidance on how to draft compliant privacy policies, you can contact our data protection specialist lawyers for advice.

-How seriously does Apple take customer privacy and Apps having a compliant privacy policy?
+How seriously does Apple take customer privacy and the compliance of apps with its privacy policy?

 Apple is the world’s most valuable company and has made it clear in recent years that customer privacy issues are a matter it takes seriously.
 Apple states in its App Store Review Guidelines that ‘protecting user privacy is paramount in the Apple ecosystem’ and 5.1 of those guidelines explicitly state that ‘developers that use their apps to surreptitiously discover passwords or other private data will be removed from the Developer Program and Apps that share user data without user consent or otherwise complying with data privacy laws may be removed from sale and may result in your removal from the Apple Developer Program’.